-Transport for London and Mayor Boris Johnson have revealed plans for river bus routes and marinas which will see passenger numbers rise from six million to twelve million by 2020.
+Transport for London and Mayor Boris Johnson has revealed plans for river bus routes and marinas which will see passenger numbers rise from six million to twelve million by 2020.
 The new waterfront neighbourhoods and office districts will make it much easier for people to travel to work.

 The first place to benefit from the regeneration will be Plantation Wharf in Battersea.
-The new pier opens next month, coinciding with the launch of a brand new fleet of fuel efficient catamarans, boosting capacity on the commute between Putney to Blackfriars.
+The new pier opens next month, coinciding with the launch of a brand new fleet of fuel-efficient catamarans, boosting capacity on the commute between Putney to Blackfriars.

 City hall planners are keen to avoid recreating the sterile neighbourhoods with no shops or facilities that typified the first wave of the Docklands regeneration 30 years ago.
-Thoughtful planning and architecture will help to make the riverbank a more convivial place.
+Thoughtful planning and architecture will help to make the riverbank a more pleasant place.
 Stunning glass-clad apartments have large terraces and winter gardens for year-round living, allowing residents to enjoy the sweeping vistas across the river.

 Candice Matthews, director of property consultant DTZ, says: “Demand for what might be called ‘property-upon-Thames’ has never been so high.”

-Whilst Thames living offers a host of benefits, it also comes with a premium price tag.
+While Thames living offers a host of benefits, it also comes with a premium price tag.
 Apartments within 100 yards or so of the Thames typically cost about 21% more than similarly sized homes in the vicinity.

 Better river transport is an extra incentive to buy a home at a waterfront development.
 There are currently two main river bus routes along the central Thames; Putney to Blackfriars via Chelsea Harbour, and from the London Eye to Woolwich via Canary Wharf.

-The main commuter operator for the Thames is MBNA Thames Clippers which launched in 1999 with an average of 87 passengers per day using the service.
+The leading commuter operator for the Thames is MBNA Thames Clippers which launched in 1999 with an average of 87 passengers per day using the service.
 Fast forward to 2018, and there are now more than 10,000 passengers per day – nearly four million in a year.

 Clearview Relocation is a privately owned, independent relocation company with over 20 years of experience in supplying relocation services to the corporate relocation industry and the world’s leading Relocation Management Companies.
-Our expert team provide a customised approach to policy along with practical guidance on how to deliver the perfect relocation package.
+Our expert team provide a customised approach to policy, along with practical guidance on how to deliver the perfect relocation package.

 To learn more about how Clearview can provide support for your businesses relocation, contact us on 01635 239040 or email email@example.com< Back to news list